kevinolega/callcentertrainingtips/2web/pronunciation.md

 permalink: /pronunciation/
 author: Kevin Olega
 ---
-I recorded three videos for the pronunciation module.
+I recorded several videos for the pronunciation module.

 The first video is me explaining the lesson.